 - Enterprise Risk Management

 - The Foreign Corrupt Practices Act

 - Global Compliance

 Education Immersion Weekends

-In addition to the required curriculum for the LLM in Business Law, you are required to travel to Loyola's Chicago campus at least twice during your program for Education Immersion Weekend (EIWs).
+In addition to the required curriculum for the LLM in Compliance & Enterprise Risk Management, you are required to travel to Loyola's Chicago campus at least twice during your program for Education Immersion Weekend (EIWs).
 Though you are encouraged to attend as many EIW sessions as you would like at any time in the program, you should plan to attend one EIW in your first or second term of the program to participate in orientation sessions.
 The second EIW or on-campus event can be scheduled at a time that is convenient for you (for example, to attend a symposium event or to participate in commencement).
 EIWs offer programming to reinforce learning objectives, provide a venue for networking, and foster communication among students, alumni, and faculty.

 Tuition and Fees

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.